Nitzanim: History

 Nitzanim was established on 8 December 1943 on a 400-acre plot of land purchased by the Jewish National Fund in 1942.
-On the grounds was a large building that became known as the "mansion."
+On the grounds is a large building that became known as the "mansion."
 The first residents were new immigrants, some of them Holocaust survivors.

 The kibbutz was bombarded and captured by the Egyptian army during the 1948 Arab–Israeli War in the Battle of Nitzanim.
 Of Nitzanim's 141 members, 37 were killed and many were taken prisoner.

 Following the war, the kibbutz was moved four kilometres south of the original location, onto the land of the newly depopulated Palestinian village of Hamama.